Simulation-based Inference via Langevin Dynamics with Score Matching: Proofs and Additional Theoretical Results

+\proof Now we are stating the complete proof.
 For notational simplicity, we denote the data as $X$ and we write the training distribution of $\theta$ as $p(\theta)$, which can be either the prior distribution $\pi(\theta)$ or any proposal distribution $q(\theta)$.
 We first rewrite the score-matching objective as

 Here the first two terms are finite uder \Cref{ass:finite_moment} and the last term is also finite due to the Cauchy-Schwarz inequality.
 Additionally, the second term $\E_{p(\theta,X)} \norm{\nabla_\theta \log p_\theta(X)}^2$ is a constant in $\phi$ can thus can be ignored in the optimization program.
 The first term does not depend on unknown quantity $p(X\mid\theta)$, so we only need to address the last term.